malnick/cryptorious/README.md

 1. Backs up your old keys to `keyPath.bak`
 1. Backs up your old vault to `vaultPath.bak`
 1. Generates new keys to `keyPath`
-1. Decrypts vault using `privateKey.bak` and encrypts vault in place with new `privateKey`
+1. Decrypts vault using `cryptorious_privatekey.bak` and encrypts vault in place with new `cryptorious_publickey`
 1. Writes the vault back to disk at `vaultPath`

 ## Step 5: Generate Secure Password